-D'Youville College's Doctor of Pharmacy program has been granted Candidate status by the:Accreditation Council for Pharmacy Education
+D'Youville College School of Pharmacy's Doctor of Pharmacy program is accredited by:Accreditation Council for Pharmacy Education

 135 S. LaSalle Street, Suite 4100

 The D'Youville College School of Pharmacy is registered for professional purposes under Subchapter A of the Regulations of the Commissioner of Education (Chapter II of Title 8 of the Official Compilation of Codes, Rules and Regulations of the State of New York); enabling all eligible Doctoral of Pharmacy students to receive financial aid.

 Accreditation Disclosure Statement